Required Annual Training

 - Consequences and sanctions for individuals who commit these crimes and code of conduct violations.

-New Students who do not complete their training by 10/10/2025 will result in a ‘Title IX Training’ hold placed onto the student’s account, which prohibits them from registering for courses.
+New Students who do not complete their Title IX training module by the due date will result in a ‘Title IX Mandatory Training’ hold placed on their student account, which prohibits them from registering for courses.

 Student Athletes and Student Leaders